 The Group recognises revenue from network installation in accordance with term of each service contract with customers.
-Revenues are recognised at point in time when the obligations are satisfied or over time by using output method.
-This method requires valuation of services completed and transferred to customer relative to total value of service.
+Revenues are recognised at point in time when the obligations are satisfied or over time over the contract term by measuring progress towards completion of the contract.